BradJonesLLC/cdn_cloudfront_private/README.md

 Once this module signs a URL for private files access, it uses the Drupal page cache "kill switch," since there's no cache metadata associated with these rewritten URLs and no support (yet) for that in core.
+This is configurable when responding to the event, and it's possible you could set signed cookies at login, for instance, and keep pages cacheable.

 ### One approach to protecting content using Flysystem